Flag of The Flag of Anguilla

 • What do the three dolphins on Anguilla's flag mean?

-The three orange dolphins arranged in a circle represent endurance, unity, and strength, all tied to Anguilla's history of political struggle.
+The three orange dolphins arranged in a circle stand for endurance, unity, and strength, all tied to Anguilla's history of political struggle.
 No single dolphin leads the others, which speaks to continuity and mutual support.
-They also reflect the island's deep connection to the sea.
-It's a simple design, but it carries a lot of weight for Anguillans.
+They also reflect the island's connection to the sea.
+It is a simple design that carries a lot of weight for Anguillans.

 • Why does Anguilla have two different flags?

-There's an official Blue Ensign with the Union Jack for government and diplomatic use, and a simpler local flag, white with a turquoise stripe and three orange dolphins, for everyday life, sports, and cultural events.
-The local version traces back to hand-sewn revolutionary banners from the 1960s, and it's the one that really means something emotionally to most Anguillans.
+There is an official Blue Ensign with the Union Jack for government and diplomatic use, and a simpler local flag, white with a turquoise stripe and three orange dolphins, for everyday life, sports, and cultural events.
+The local version traces back to hand-sewn revolutionary banners from the 1960s, and it is the one most Anguillans have any feeling about.

 • Why did Anguilla fight to stay a British colony instead of seeking independence?

-Anguillans in 1967 didn't revolt against Britain.
+Anguillans in 1967 did not revolt against Britain.
 They revolted against being governed by St. Kitts, whose administration they felt had neglected them for years.
-They voted almost unanimously to break away from St. Kitts-Nevis and go back to direct British rule, which they saw as far more fair.
-It's one of history's rare anti-independence revolutions.
+They voted almost unanimously to break away from St. Kitts-Nevis and return to direct British rule, which they saw as the fairer arrangement.
+It is one of history's rare anti-independence revolutions.

 • What was Operation Sheepskin?

 In March 1969, Britain sent Royal Marines and police to 'invade' Anguilla during its brief stint as a self-declared republic.
-The troops weren't met with resistance.
+The troops met no resistance.
 Islanders reportedly offered them drinks.
-The press had a field day mocking Britain for launching a military operation against a tiny island that actually wanted to be British.
+The press mocked Britain for launching a military operation against a tiny island that wanted to be British.